tombombadilaudid/arch-greetd-kmscon/README.md

 * dump all the files from the greetd directory into '/etc/greetd/' and then make all the scripts executable with 'chmod +x filename.sh'
 * place greetd@.service in '/etc/systemd/system/'
 * follow steps 1, 2, 9, 10, 11, and 13
-... or wait for me to make an install script
+\ alternatively just wait for me to make an interactive install/uninstall script

 ### manually: